top of page

 How will the VLP help me?

-The VLP is designed to provide legal education and guidance so you are better prepared to face your legal matter.
-The VLP offers clinic appointments where you can meet over the phone with a volunteer attorney, videos to teach you about court procedures and help you fill out your forms, and volunteers in certain courtrooms.
+The VLP is designed to provide legal education and guidance, so you are better prepared to face your legal matter.
+The VLP offers free legal clinics, appointments, and self-help resources.

-The VLP has volunteer lawyers in the courtrooms for the Family Law Status Conference docket and the Civil Motion docket.
+The VLP has volunteer lawyers and LLLT's in the courtrooms for the Family Law Status Conference docket.
+We provide attorneys at the Civil Motion docket.
 What are these about?

-• Status Conference – In court volunteer attorneys are there to review final documents related to Family Law matters.
+• Status Conference – Volunteer attorneys and LLLT's are available to review final documents related to Family Law matters.

 I called CLEAR, but I haven't heard anything from the VLP.
 What should I do?